goblindegook/littlefoot/README.md

 ### `footnoteSelector`

-The element that contains the footnote content.
-This element will be hidden and given a `footnote-print-only` class once littlefoot has finished with it.
+A selector string for the elements that contain the footnote content.
+These elements will be hidden and given a `footnote-print-only` class once littlefoot has finished with them.
+For example, setting a `'.littlefoot-active li'` selector would enhance only footnotes for those `li` elements with an ancestor that has a class of `littlefoot-active`.

 Default: `'li'`